moj-analytical-services/vega-lite-away-day/README.md

 Seeing as the aim of today's away day is to give you a chance to try out Vega-lite and the different ways of producing vega-lite visualisations we are not being prescriptive in what output you wish to produce.
 We've instead provided a number of resources and guides to follow to gain familiarity with vega.

 ### Testing Vega-lite
 Vega-lite has a simple interactive editor with a number of different examples.
+As a first step you can try adapting the existing examples or building one of your own.
+Once you're happy with your chart you need to look at your dataset and what format you need it to be in to plug into vega.

 https://vega.github.io/editor/#/
 https://vega.github.io/vega-lite/examples/
 https://vega.github.io/vega-lite/tutorials/getting_started.html

-If you are lucky enough to be using an API or an open data source in JSON format then you’ll be able input this data directly into your vega-lite visualisations.
-If not you'll need to process the published csv files into
+If you are lucky enough to be using an API or an open data source in JSON format then you’ll be able input this data directly into your vega-lite visualisations as shown in the examples.
+However this is quite rare and if not you'll need to process the published csv files into something resembling a JSON format.
+Luckily there are a number of different ways you can do this depending on what language you're most comfortable with.

 ### Altair & Processing open data